fxck/angular-nestjs-mongo-zerops/README.md

-# ZeropsNxAngularNestjs asdf asdsaaw asd
+# ZeropsNxAngularNestjs asdf asdsaaw asd hey

 This project was generated using [Nx](https://nx.dev).